GED Language Arts Study Guide: Interpreting Nonfiction

 - Seeing if the evidence they present is relevant to their main idea.

-- If the evidence is irreverent to their main point, the nonfiction text is not effective.
+- If the evidence is irrelevant to their main point, the text is not effective.

 - Seeing if they try to persuade you based on emotion rather than fact.